The Airmen's Stories - P/O W C Watling

 September in Spitfire P9372 and baled out, badly burned on face

 Returning to flying after recovering from his burns Watling probably destroyed a Me109 on 2nd November and damaged another on 1st December.

-He was killed on 7th February 1941, still with 92.
+He was killed on 7th February 1941, still serving with 92 Squadron.
 Two Spitfires, including Watling in R6924, took off from Manston in the morning for a weather test.
 Visibility was extremely bad and his aircraft flew into high ground near Deal.